UWPCE-PythonCert/PythonCertDevel/source/modules/Comprehensions.rst

     [a_function(item), for item in an_iterable]

 In this case, the comprehension is a tad wordier than ``map()``.
-BUt comprehensions really shine when you do'nt already have a handy function to pass to map:
+But comprehensions really shine when you don't already have a handy function to pass to map:

 .. code-block:: python